I Want to Adopt

 The first steps of the domestic adoption process

 Our Texas adoption agency has counselors on staff who regularly speak with couples interested in adoption.
 We walk them through domestic adoption, step by step.
 Here, we will lay this process out for you.
+We walk them through each step of the domestic adoption process.
+Here, we will lay this process out for you.

-This may seem like the easy part of the domestic adoption process, but agencies take their applications very seriously.
+Fill out an agency’s initial application.
+This may seem like the easy part of the adoption process, but agencies take their applications very seriously.
 During this phase, the agency determines whether the couple is committed to adoption.
 They want to be fair to you, other waiting families and expectant parents.
+Some of the questions you’ll answer may include the following:

 • How did you decide on adoption?